Deck Screws Guide: Parts & Purposes

 - Often easier to replace any broken boards years down the road

-What are some issues of hidden deck fasteners?
+What are some issues with hidden deck fasteners?

 - Higher cost than standard deck screws